 - Garlic supplements.
 Although garlic itself may help strengthen the immune system, garlic supplements interact with several anti-HIV drugs and reduce their ability to work.
 Occasionally eating garlic in food appears to be safe.

 Be sure to discuss the use of any dietary supplement with your doctor before trying it to ensure that it won't adversely interact with any of your medications.

 Coping and support

 Receiving a diagnosis of any life-threatening illness is devastating.
-But the emotional, social and financial consequences of HIV/AIDS can make coping with this illness especially difficult — not only for you but also for those closest to you.
+The emotional, social and financial consequences of HIV/AIDS can make coping with this illness especially difficult — not only for you but also for those closest to you.

-Fortunately, numerous services and resources are available to people with HIV.
-Most HIV/AIDS clinics have social workers, counselors or nurses who can help you with problems directly or put you in touch with people who can.
-They may be able to arrange transportation to and from doctor appointments, help with housing and child care, deal with employment and legal issues, and see you through financial emergencies.
+But today, there are many services and resources available to people with HIV.
+Most HIV/AIDS clinics have social workers, counselors or nurses who can help you directly or put you in touch with people who can.

 Preparing for your appointment